Standard for ANSI Colors in Terminals

 That’s why this page tries to create some sort of “standard” which programs should comply to no matter on which platform they are run.

-The idea is to have the environment variables CLICOLOR
+The idea is to have the environment variables NO_COLOR

-- ANSI colors should be enabled no matter what.
+unset- ANSI colors should be enabled no matter what

 If you have ideas or comments please create a new issue on GitHub or edit this page.